kerryb/goos-ruby/README.md

 is implemented using blocks, so my `AuctionMessageTranslator.for` method returns a lambda, which can be registered as an event handler.

+Also, unlike Smack, Blather works at the individual message level, rather than modelling persistent chats.
+To ensure messages only get sent to the appropriate listener for each auction, I've added a guard on the message originator when registering the listener.

 ### Checking state with doubles in specs

 RSpec doesn't have the "states" feature from JMock, but it's easy enough to